Interactions-as-a-Service/d1-orm/guides/models.md

 ### Inserting Data

 There are two methods used to insert data into the database.
 The first is {@link Model.InsertOne}, which will insert a single row, and the second is {@link Model.InsertMany}, which will insert multiple rows.
+Both accept an optional boolean parameter instructing the [Query Building](/guides/query-building) to generate `INSERT or REPLACE` instead of just `INSERT`.
+This mechanism differs from [Upsert](/guides/upserting) by its requirement of only replacing records based on the primary key.

 #### InsertOne()